testdouble/react-decoupler/README.md

 import { ServiceInjector, Lookup } from 'react-decoupler';
 import axios from 'axios';

+// The injector will register your services and get passed down through
-export const injector = new ServiceInjector();
+// React context to be used by our components export const injector = new ServiceInjector();

+// NOTE: Order of registration doesn't matter as long all of a service's
+//       dependencies have been registered by the time it is resolved.

+injector.register('currentLocation', currentLocation);
+injector.register('vehicle.calculateRange', calculateVehicleRange);

+injector.register('TripManager', TripManager, {
+  // When resolved, injector will call `new TripManager()`
+  asInstance: true,
+});

+// By registering external dependencies in the Injector, components and other
+// services don't need to import them directly.
+This makes it very easy to (a)
+// test modules in isolation by filling an injector with mocked dependencies (b)
+// swap out dependencies in different parts of the app without updating imports

+injector.register('axios', axios.create({ /* custom params */ }));

+injector.register('APIClient', APIClient, {
+  // injector will bind the following params to the constructor
+  withParams: [
+    // When resolved, injector will pass whatever was registered with the
+    // key "axios" as the first arg it's constructor Lookup('axios'),
+    100, // Example of passing a static value
+  ],
+});

+/* START --- Contrived Example Code */
 export class APIClient {
   constructor(axiosClient, defaultPageLength) {
     this.axios = axiosClient;